Jeffery-Zhou/IsaacGymEnv/README.txt

-Run ./python/examples/*.py for testing environments.
+Run ./python/examples/*.py --flex for testing environments.
 Please refer to docs/index.html to get through the API documentation.